0xwine07/hand-gesture-controlled-rc-car/README.md

 ## Demonstration and Debugging

-System demonstrations and debugging evidence—including gesture-based wheel movement, wireless data transmission, and resolved communication issues—are documented in the repository **Issues** section.
+System demonstrations and debugging evidence, including gesture-based wheel movement, wireless data transmission, and resolved communication issues—are documented in the repository **Issues** section.

 Refer to the issue titled
 **“Demo & Debug Log: Gesture Control and Wireless Data Transmission”** for videos and observations.